-Please note the copyright © notice at the bottom of this pages The musical instruments listed here have been sold long ago, but I am leaving these page(s) online so that you can see what a quality African instruments looks like.
+The musical instruments listed here have been sold long ago, but I am leaving these page(s) online so that you can see what a professional quality African instruments looks like.
 You can still contact me if your interested in professional musician quality kora or balphone.
-If I don't have anything currently available I can connect with you someone who does.
-Good luck!!!!!
+I don't have anything currently available, but I have contacts for musicians that have instruments for sale.

 Cora Connection's David Gilden travels yearly to study music with master musicians of West Africa.
 He always returns with a limited number of beautifully hand-crafted 'musician quality' instruments for sale.